-The Group currently has three production facilities in the PRC for the manufacturing of electronic products and components, two of which are located in Shenzhen and one in Yichun.
-During the year, the Group spent approximately HK\$24.2 million as capital expenditure to enhance its production capacity.
+The Group currently has three production facilities in the PRC for the manufacture of electronic products and components, two of which are located at Shenzhen, and one at Yichun.
+During the year, the Group incurred approximately HK\$7.8 million to acquire property, plant and equipment to enhance its production capacity.